MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 #### RubyCards

-Last year I wrote:
+In 2022 I wrote:

 > it's exhausting to add a card every week. [...]
 I'll have to automate the
 > creation of cards (at least partially!) in some way.

 So...
 I didn't automate it.
 And I didn't had the energy to keep up with it, so I just stopped.
+The last card was [released in March][].
 I'm not proud of that, but it's what happened.
 I feel guilty for that, so I'll try to keep the projecting going in 2024, even if that means a new owner.

 #### RubyDF

 I started a local meetup group for Rubyists in the Brazilian Federal District (where I currently live).
 About 20 people showed up for the first meeting, which I think is a good number.
-I'm planning nother editions in 2024.
+I'm planning other editions in 2024.
 I gave my talk on [Taming God Objects](/speaking/#taming-god-objects).

 {%